Qinzixin/FYP/README.md

 2021.2.28
  - To be finished
    -  **generate the "ext point set"**, done (2.28)
-        - leaving one potential bug
+       -  ~~leaving one potential bug: the boundary could not be stored as global variable (better to use pointer or global variable?)~~
-        - the boundary could not be stored as global variable (better to use pointer or global variable?)
+        - use pointer, ideally not contaning global vairable
-   -  sort the edges
+   -  **sort the edges**, done (2.28)
    - find the replace edge
    - experiment